Pyomo/pyomo/doc/OnlineDocs/contributed_packages/mpc/overview.rst

 What does this package contain?
 -------------------------------

-This package contains data structures for values and time series data associated with time-indexed variables (or parameters, or named expressions).
+#.
+Data structures for values and time series data associated with time-indexed variables (or parameters, or named expressions).
+Examples are setpoint values associated with a subset of state variables or time series data from a simulation

-Examples are setpoint values associated with a subset of state variables or time series data from a simulation.
+#.
+Utilities for loading and extracting this data into and from variables in a model

-It also contains utilities for loading and extracting this data into and from variables in a model, and utilities for constructing components from this data (expressions, constraints, and objectives) that are useful for dynamic optimization.
+#.
+Utilities for constructing components from this data (expressions, constraints, and objectives) that are useful for dynamic optimization

 What is the goal of this package?
 ---------------------------------